Do Pantry Moths Eat Clothes?

 Once you have gotten rid of all the contaminated food, clean the area out thoroughly.
 Once a larva is done feeding, it will find an undisturbed area to spin its casing and go into its pupae stage until it hatches as an adult.
 These will be away from food items, generally, in corners and areas that are hidden from sight.

 Finally, find a good method of prevention like

 Dr. Killigan’s Premium Pantry Moth Traps.
 These traps attract the adult moth with a pheromone and capture through a sticky pad inside the trap, keeping them from being able to lay their eggs and spreading the infestation.

 Pantry Moths will eat pretty much anything in your pantry.
 Will they eat through the bagging and boxing of your stored foods?
 Yes!
 They can chew through several materials to get to their food source.
 Do pantry moths eat sugar?
 Yep, your favorite cereal or snack is not off-limits.
 So, it is best to find them early and to begin the process of ridding your home of moths.
 The good thing is that you can use methods like moth traps to capture the existing adult moths as you are going through the process of cleaning.

 Finally, Dr. Killigan’s offers a 100% satisfaction guarantee.
-If you are not happy with the results for any reason, contact us, and we will not hesitate to make things right.
+If you are not happy with the results for any reason, contact us, and we won't hesitate to make things right!